Removing Malicious Nodes from Networks: Model

 \section{Model}

-We consider a social network that is represented by a graph $G=(V, E)$, where $V$ is the set of nodes $(|V|=N)$ and $E$ the set of edges connecting them.
-Each node $i \in V$ represents a user and each edge $(i, j)$ represents an edge (e.g., friendship) between users $i$ and $j$.
-For simplicity, we focus our discussion on undirected graphs, although this choice is not consequential for our results.
-We denote the adjacency matrix of $G$ by $\bm{A} \in \mathbb{R}^{N\times N}$.
-The elements of $\bm{A}$ are either $1/0$ if the graph is unweighted, or some non-negative real numbers if the graph is weighted.
-Again, we simplify exposition by focusing on unweighted graphs; generalization is direct.
+Consider a network $G=(\VSet, \ESet)$, where $\VSet$ ($|\VSet|=\NumAgent$) is the set of nodes and $\ESet$ the set of edges.
+Each node $i \in \VSet$ represents a user and each edge $(i, j)$ represents some connection (e.g., friendship) between user $i$ and user $j$.
+We assume that $G$ is undirected and has no self-loop.
+The adjacency matrix \Adj of the graph is symmetric, with zeros on the diagonal.
+The entries of $\Adj$ are binary if the graph is unweighted (i.e., $\AdjElem{i}{j} \in \SET{0, 1}$), or some non-negative real numbers if the graph is weighted (i.e., $\AdjElem{i}{j} \in \R_+$).
+Subsequent presentation focuses on unweighted graphs; generalization to weighted graphs is straightforward.

-We consider the problem of removing malicious nodes from the network $G$.
-We explain the problem by first considering complete information about the identity of malicious and benign nodes, and subsequently describe our actual model in which this information is unknown (as this in fact is the crux of our problem).
-Specifically, let $\pi\in \{0,1 \}^N$ be a \emph{configuration} of the network, with $\pi_i = 1$ indicating that a node $i$ is malicious, with $\pi_i = 0$ when $i$ is benign.
-For convenience, we also define $\bar{\pi}_i = 1 - \pi_i$ that indicates whether $i$ is benign.
-Consequently, $\pi$ (and $\bar{\pi}$) assigns a malicious or benign label to every node.
-Let the malicious and benign nodes be denoted by $V^+$ and $V^-$, respectively.
-Our goal is to identify a subset of nodes $S$ to remove in order to minimize the impact of the remaining malicious nodes on the network, while at the same time minimizing disruptions caused to the benign subnetwork.
+We explain the problem by first considering complete information about the identity of malicious and benign nodes, and subsequently describe our actual model in which this information is unknown.
+Specifically, let $\Config \in \SET{0, 1}^\NumAgent$ be a \emph{configuration} of the network, with $\ConfigElem{i}=1$ indicating that a node $i$ is malicious, with $\ConfigElem{i}=0$ when $i$ is benign.
+For notational convenience, we also define the complement $\ConfigElemBar{i} = 1 - \ConfigElem{i}$, i.e., $\ConfigElemBar{i}=1$ if and only if $i$ is benign.
+Consequently, $\Config$ (and $\ConfigBar$) assigns malicious or benign labels to each node.
+Let the set of malicious and benign nodes be $\MVSet$ and $\BVSet$, respectively.
+Our goal is to remove a subset $\RemoveS$ of nodes such that the impact of the remaining malicious nodes on the network is minimized, while limiting disruptions caused to the benign subnetwork.

+To formalize this intuition, we define a loss function associated with the set $\RemoveS$.
+This loss function has three components, each corresponding to a key consideration in the problem.
+The first part of the loss function is defined below:

+which is the cardinality of wrongly removed nodes, encoding the \emph{direct} loss associated with removing benign nodes; this simply penalizes every false positive, as one would naturally expect.
+The loss $\Loss_1$ ignores the broken \emph{relationships} among benign nodes that result from the decision, which is captured by the second component $\Loss_2$ as follows: